plastboks/Pyrtos/readme.md

   * Notify via SMS and Email when an invoice is due to payment.
   * Compare uses against expected numbers.
   * Plot and graphs to visualize budget.
-  * Upload and keep track of reciepts.
-  * Upload and keep track of documents.
+  * Upload and keep track of reciepts and documents.
   * +++